Last Updated on by

 Also, a heart condition can cause you to retain fluid in your body.

-And at the place where this liquid is present, it compression at that location.
+And at the place where this liquid is present, it causes compression at that location.
 Increased pressure is often present in hands and feet.
 If you have fluid in your hand, it will eventually end up in your wrist, causing carpal tunnel syndrome.
+After the pregnancy, this fluid often disappears, relieving your symptoms.

 Another common cause is being overweight.